mevellea/telegram_menu/docs/README.rst

 * Support for sending pictures, notifications, and polls
 * Session manager when multiple users connect to the same bot
 * Automatic deletion of messages when configurable timer has expired
-* Integration of markdown format + emojis
+* Integration of markdown formatting + emojis

-Here is an example of navigation with menus and inline menus:
+Here is an example of navigation with menus and inlined buttons:

 .. image:: https://raw.githubusercontent.com/mevellea/telegram_menu/master/resources/demo.gif